dojo/cli-build-app/README.md

 #### Dist Mode

-The `dist` mode is create a production ready build.
+The `dist` mode create a production ready build.

 #### Dev mode

-The `dev` mode is creates an application build that has been optimized for debugging and development.
+The `dev` mode creates an application build that has been optimized for debugging and development.

 #### Test mode